ietf-wg-jsonpath/iregexp/draft-ietf-jsonpath-iregexp.md

 extracted from some recently published RFCs based on some ad-hoc matching.
 Multi-line constructions were not included.
-With the exception of some (often surprisingly dubious) usage of multi-character escapes, all regular expressions validate against the ABNF in {{iregexp-abnf}}.
+With the exception of some (often surprisingly dubious) usage of multi-character escapes and a reference to the `IsBasicLatin` Unicode block, all regular expressions validate against the ABNF in {{iregexp-abnf}}.

 ~~~
 {::include iregexp.rfc.out}